streamsets/sample-dataops-deployment-ansible/README.md

 #### Required Environment Variable Settings

 Some information must be supplied first for the playbook to run.
-Set these as environment variables.
+You can set these as environment variables or by editing the hostsfile.

 * `CRED_TOKEN`: From the StreamSets ControlHub, under Manage => API Credentials, generate credentials and copy-paste the environment variables from “Example usage:”
 * `CRED_ID`: (same)
 * `STREAMSETS_SCH_URL`: path to the DataOps ControlHub (e.g. `cloud.login.streamsets.com`)
 * `STREAMSETS_ENV_ID`: A self-managed environment must exist.
-Copy the ID into this environment variable
+Copy the ID into this environment variable.
+Find it by viewing the details of the environment on the web interface.
+* `STREAMSETS_ENGINE_VERSION`: See below.
+* `STREAMSETS_ENGINE_TYPE`: See below.
+* `STREAMSETS_BUILD_NUMBER`: See below.
+* `STREAMSETS_SCALA_BINARY_VERSION`: See below.

+#### How to Specify the Engine Version with environment variables
+*The engine version must already be provisioned for your ORG in StreamSets account.
+You cannot provision new engine versions with this playbook.
+Adding a new engine version must be done by the systems admin in your StreamSets org.*

+The engine ID is made up of the engine type, the engine version, the scala binary version (for engine type Transformer) and the build number:
+`{STREAMSETS_ENGINE_TYPE}:{STREAMSETS_ENGINE_VERSION}:{STREAMSETS_SCALA_BINARY_VERSION}:{STREAMSETS_BUILD_NUMBER}`

+Example of a datacollector engine ID: `DC:4.3.0::Released`

+Example of a transformer engine ID: `TF:4.2.0:2.12:Released`

+These are the environment variables to set to specify your desired engine version:
+* `STREAMSETS_ENGINE_TYPE`: ‘DC’ or ‘TF’.
+Defaults to ‘DC’
-* `STREAMSETS_ENGINE_VERSION`: TODO
+* `STREAMSETS_ENGINE_VERSION`: defaults to ‘4.1.0’
+* `STREAMSETS_SCALA_BINARY_VERSION`: Only applies to Transformer engines.
+‘2.11’ or ‘2.12’.
+Defaults to ‘2.11’
+* `STREAMSETS_BUILD_NUMBER`: ‘Released’  For all released versions of engines, leave this as is.

 #### Optional Environment Variable Settings